Photo 1 edited

 Vietnamese cuisine is incredibly diverse, encompassing not only Phở, Cà Phê Sữa Đá and Bánh Mì.
 From North to South, every region in Vietnam boasts its own specialty delicacies.

-Upon moving to Germany for my studies, I deeply missed the familiar tastes of my homeland.
-This longing led me to experiment in the kitchen, recreating the beloved dishes I craved.
-It was during this period that I recognized a market gap for authentic Vietnamese cuisine.
+After moving to Germany for my studies, I found myself yearning for the comforting tastes of home.
+This nostalgia sparked my creativity in the kitchen as I began to recreate the beloved dishes I missed.
+It was during this time that I realized there was a real opportunity to share authentic Vietnamese flavors.

 An appetizing bowl of Bun Bo Hue, a traditional Vietnamese noodle soup.
 The dish features a rich and flavorful broth, filled with thick rice vermicelli noodles, tender slices of beef, and aromatic herbs.
 A garnish of fresh bean sprouts, lime wedges, and chili peppers adds a vibrant touch to the dish.